-Humans have always been social animals and, because of this, we have not only survived, but flourished.
+A sense of belonging is something we, as humans, have always craved.
+It is because of this we have not only survived, but flourished.

-Since man, or at least a version of man, first walked the Earth, we have prevailed by uniting.
+Since man, or at least a version of man first walked the Earth, we have prevailed by uniting.
 Travelling in groups provided a sense of security and safety.
-Protected in numbers, we would hunt together, and from hunting together larger prey could be captured, which was more sustainable and beneficial to all.
-We learnt that by farming together we could distribute, share and grow different foods, and accumulate far more than we would have been able to singularly.
+Protected in numbers, we would hunt together.
+From hunting together larger prey could be captured, which was more sustainable and beneficial to all.
+We learnt that by farming together we could distribute, share and grow different foods.
+As well as accumulate far more than we would have been able to singularly.
 By working collectively, different members had designated jobs.
 Women, for instance, could prepare food, while men built shelters.
-This meant that time was used more efficiently, so more was accomplished.
+This meant that time was used more efficiently.
+Which meant that more was accomplished.

 Our desire to belong in a group is not only a sensible choice but is rooted in our earliest years.
-With no venom, claws or sharp teeth, as babies we are defenceless, and soon learn that to survive we need the protection of others.
-Not only do babies recognise this, but mothers must also make sure that a bond is made so that a desire to protect her new-born is there.
-This bond is ensured as the levels of oxytocin in the body increase during childbirth which, in turn, produces a response of intimacy, love and trust.
+With no venom, claws or sharp teeth, as babies we are defenceless.
+As such, we soon learn that we need the protection of others to survive.
+Mothers must also make sure that a bond is made so that a desire to protect her new-born is there.
+This bond is ensured as the levels of oxytocin in the body increase during childbirth.
+These hormones produce a response of intimacy, love and trust.

-We rely on one another for safety, support and development, and by unifying and bonding with one another, we have come a long way since our caveman days.
+We rely on one another for safety, support and development.
+By unifying and bonding with one another, we have come a long way since our caveman days.

 Our desire to belong is, in fact, addictive.
-Generally, when we feel important and needed by others, the levels of serotonin in our body naturally increases.
-Serotonin is one of the most significant neurotransmitters in that it makes us feel happy.
-With the knowledge that we can create and duplicate this feeling of happiness by interacting and bonding with others, we want to, and do, repeat the process.
+Generally, when we feel important and needed, the levels of serotonin in our body naturally increases.
+Serotonin is a neurotransmitter that makes us feel happy.
+With the knowledge that we can create and duplicate this feeling of happiness we want to, and do, repeat the process.

-However, if we do not feel part of a team, or deserted by one, our serotonin levels deplete, which leaves us feeling unhappy or even depressed.
-According to author Lisa Shelly, despite our longing to connect and belong, the desire to belong is especially disregarded in the workplace.
-It’s not so much that workplaces are against a sense of belonging, but that many are just not proactive in making people feel secure and included.
+However, if we do not feel part of a team, or deserted by one, our serotonin levels deplete.
+This leaves us feeling unhappy or even depressed.
+According to author Lisa Shelly, ‘despite our longing to connect and belong, the desire to belong is especially disregarded in the workplace’.
+It’s not so much that workplaces are against a sense of belonging.
+But many are just not proactive in making people feel secure and included.

 It may be due to the level of competitiveness our culture now adheres to.
-It’s a dog eat dog world after all, and perhaps people fear that their friendliness may be taken advantage of.
+It’s a dog eat dog world after all.
+Perhaps people fear that their friendliness may be taken advantage of.
 Nevertheless, each of us will spend on average 92120 hours of our lifetime at work.
 That is a long time to feel disconnected and isolated.

 How to Form a Sense of Belonging in the Workplace

-Everyone must treat one another equally and recognise that each member of the group has their own knowledge and set of skills that make them an asset to the team.
+Everyone must treat one another equally and recognise that each member of the group has their own knowledge and set of skills.
 Their skill set may differ from yours, but that does not make them any less valuable.

 2. RESOLVE ISSUES:

 Put in place systems that fix problems and skirmishes quickly.
-Creative debate in the workplace is healthy, as it is an opportunity to discuss ideas, options and opinions and to move forward with these thoughts.
+Creative debate in the workplace is healthy.
 However, when issues are taken personally, this can cause conflict.
-Be adults, resolve the issue, and move on.

 By communicating with the group in a clear, concise manner, everyone will feel included.
 Communication should also be regular to gather staff feedback.
-People do not like to feel underprepared, and if you keep them up-to-date and consult them with regards to important decisions and changes, they will appreciate it.
+People do not like to feel underprepared.
+If you keep everyone up-to-date and consult them with regards to important decisions and changes, it will be appreciated.

-Make sure to acknowledge the little things.
-Have a small party and reward the group for work well done.
-It doesn’t have to be excessive, but by celebrating an achievement, and acknowledging that this achievement was only made possible by working together, will solidify and strengthen bonds. (see article on employee development plans )
+Acknowledge the little things.
+Have a party and reward the group for work well done.
+It doesn’t have to be excessive.
+But by celebrating and acknowledging an achievement will solidify and strengthen bonds. (see article on employee development plans )

 5. FOLLOW THE RULES:

-Do not turn up to work late or miss a meeting.
-Hand in that assignment when you said you would and respond to those emails piling up.
 Your team want to feel that they can rely on you.
-If you are not pulling your weight, you will be resented for it, and if there is a genuine reason for any lack of commitment, explain and discuss it.
-Again, communication is vital!
+If you are not pulling your weight, you will be resented for it.
+If there is a genuine reason for any lack of commitment, explain and discuss it.
+Again, communication is vital.

 6. IDENTIFY VALUES: